Get started with Llama 3.1

 With four main hooks — useChat, useCompletion, useObject, and useAssistant — you can incorporate real-time chat capabilities, text completions, streamed JSON, and interactive assistant features into your app.

-Let's explore building a chatbot with Next.js, Vercel AI SDK, and Llama 3.1 (via Groq):
+Let's explore building a chatbot with Next.js, the AI SDK, and Llama 3.1 (via Groq):

 import { createOpenAI as createGroq } from '@ai-sdk/openai';